SBKila/ECH210Monitoring/README.md

   The Thingspeak account

 # Hardware
-The present source code was validated on a NodeMcu v3 board
+The present source code was validated on a NodeMcu v3 board and a DHT022 sensor.

 # Installation
 ## ESP8266